 Sciatica: Causes, Symptoms & Osteopathic Care

-Sciatica is a term that describes pain radiating along the path of the sciatic nerve, which branches from your lower back through your hips and buttocks and down each leg.
-It's a common yet often misunderstood condition that can range from a mild ache to sharp, debilitating pain.
+Sciatica is a term that describes pain radiating along the path of the sciatic nerve, which branches from the lower back through the hips and buttocks and down each leg.
+It is a common yet often misunderstood condition that can range from a mild ache to sharp, debilitating pain.

 Osteopathy offers a holistic (whole-body) and effective approach to managing sciatica.
 Instead of just masking the pain, we focus on identifying and treating the underlying musculoskeletal causes to provide lasting relief and restore function.